BiQiB7/ProjekPeluang/architecture.md

     - The answers are stored in the browser's `localStorage`.
 2.  **AI Profile Analyzer:**
     - When the user submits their answers, the frontend makes a call to a serverless function.
-    - This function calls the OpenAI API with a prompt to generate a JSON array of relevant tags based on the user's profile.
+    - This function calls the Gemini API with a prompt to generate a JSON array of relevant tags based on the user's profile.
     - The generated tags are then stored in the user's `localStorage`.
 3.  **Personalized Feed:**
     - The main page fetches all recent opportunities from the Supabase database.